Is Bournemouth Safe?

 I think it’s clear that although Bournemouth may be a nice area in general to live or visit, with its sandy beach and lively center, certain areas can be quite rough and dangerous.
 With crime in the area rising, there is a risk of Bournemouth’s safety level dropping, and the area being considered dangerous and rough.

-Bristol at it’s core is a vibrant community of artists and progressive thinkers, with it being a hub for all things hipster and young, Bristol caters to everything you could want in a city.
-First...
+Bristol, at it’s core, is a city with a vibrant identity, full of creativity and colours.
+It has a community of artists and progressive thinkers, making it a hub for all things hipster and young....